 The main active ingredient of Spirulina are commonly seen as the Phycocyanobilin proteins, with C-phycocyanin being the most commonly touted meta-component and consists of smaller protein components such as Phycocyanibilin.
 These structures resemble the body's endogenous bilirubin molecule.
 The bilin groups are also the source of the anti-oxidative effects of Phycocyanobilin proteins.
 Most anti-oxidant effects of Spirulina per se (excluding enzyme interactions in vivo) are due to the Phycocyanin component, as isolating different fragments and comparing them against each other on a weight basis shows that anti-oxidant potential of an extract correlates well with its Phycocyanin component.

-Spirulina is 55-70% overall protein by total weight and split into three 'meta' proteins (allophycocyanin, C-phycocyanin and phycoerythrin), the middle one, C-Phycocyanin, is about 20% total weight and contains the main bioactive of Phycocyanobilin, which is 1% Spirulina by total weight.
-Phycocyanobilin can be reduced to Phycocyanorubin via the enzyme biliverdin reductase
+Spirulina is 55-70% overall protein by total weight and split into three 'meta' proteins (allophycocyanin, C-phycocyanin and phycoerythrin).
+C-Phycocyanin is about 20% of the total weight and contains the main bioactive of phycocyanobilin, which is 1% of spirulina by total weight.
+Phycocyanobilin can be reduced to phycocyanorubin via the enzyme biliverdin reductase

-Polysaccharides (not pictured) of the carbohydrate fragment and the carotenoids and Gamma-Linoleic Acid may also be bioactive, but are seen as other molecules and not the main bioactive
+Polysaccharides (not pictured) of the carbohydrate fragment and the carotenoids and gamma-linoleic acid may also be bioactive, but are seen as not the main bioactive

 Cyanobacteria tends to be an accumulator (biosorbent) of heavy minerals ex vivo due to ion-exchange binding and when applied directly to tissues with heavy metal accumulation can significantly reduce heavy metal toxicity (100mcg of spirulina hexane extract removing 89.7% of arsenic which has been noted elsewhere); bioactives in the hexane extract appear more potent than the alcoholic extract.